Andrew-Pelham/enigma-rpg/docs/SRD.md

 ### Lucky Saves

-During character creation, as well as the start of each new lrg of an adventure, your character generates 1d6 Lucky Saves.
+During character creation, as well as the start of each new leg of an adventure, your character generates 1d6 Lucky Saves.
 These represent the sheer dumb luck pulp adventure characters have, which can get them out of a bind.
-Although they are considered modifiers Lucky Saves are spent in two ways:

-#### Before Rolling

-For each [*Lucky Save*](#lucky-saves) you spend before making a [*Beat The Odds*](#beat-the-odds) roll, you may add one bonus die to the roll.

-#### After Rolling

-For each [*Lucky Save*](#lucky-saves) you spend after making a [*Beat The Odds*](#beat-the-odds) roll, you may increase the value on a die by one.
-For example, if you rolled a 4, you could spend a [*Lucky Save*](#lucky-saves) to increase it to a 5.
+For each [*Lucky Save*](#lucky-saves) you spend after making a [*Gamble*](#gamble), you may increase the value on a die by one.
+For example, if you rolled a 3, you could spend a [*Lucky Save*](#lucky-saves) to increase it to a 4.

-Both modes of Lucky Saves can be used on the same roll as well, so you can add bonus dice and increase the values if you really need a good result.
 Keep in mind that you won’t get more points until the next [*Leg*](#legs).

 ### Curiosities